NAG Fortran Compiler Release 6.2

 - Pass option directly to fpp when preprocessing.

-- Produce additional warning messages specified by class, which must be one
+- Produce additional warning messages specified by class, which must be one of:

 - warn if an intrinsic assignment might cause allocation of the variable (or a subcomponent thereof) being assigned to;